GITenberg/Der-Untertan_38126/README.rst

 =====================

 This is a git repository of the source files for the book Der Untertan by Mann, Heinrich.
-This book is in the Public Domain, see the LICENSE file for details.
+This book is in the Public Domain in the United States, see the LICENSE file for details.
+This book may not be in the Public Domain in Germany until 2021.

 Found an error?
 ===============